bhaktii1802/bhaktii1802/README.md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm an aspiring Data Scientist!

 # Hi, I'm Bhakti! 👋